RandomMaerks/Overused-Grotesk/CONTRIBUTING.md

 # Contributing
-This is a detailed documentation on how to report an issue, build, and contribute to this project.
+This is an instruction on how to report an issue, build, and contribute to this project.

 Note that the instruction on building and generating font files are based on the assumption that you are using a Windows machine.
 If you are using other operating systems like Mac or Linux, please